 Many of the hotels and attractions throughout Madera County are pet friendly.
 Grab any supplies you'll need for your dog or cat at Oakhurst Feed and Pet Supply.
 They have everything you'll need to keep your pet happy during your travels.
 But please remember, despite what the picture says, don't feed the wild animals!

 Looking for golf?
 Then hit the links at Sierra Meadows Country Club or River Creek Golf Course.
 Located in a beautiful valley surrounded by mature oaks and towering pines, both courses are a treat to play.

 Bass Lake is a must-see location.
 Sparkling blue waters surrounded by the Sierra National Forest make for a beautiful vacation spot year round.
-National Park.
-Bass Lake is popular with anglers for it's healthy population of rainbow trout, kokanee, largemouth bass, crappie and more.
+Bass Lake is popular with anglers for its healthy population of rainbow trout, kokanee, largemouth bass, crappie and more.
 It's also a great lake for wakeboarding, or to take your PWC.
 If you don't have a boat, no problem as Bass Lake Watersports, Miller's Landing and The Forks Resort all rent various watercraft.

-You're never far away from your room on Bass Lake as you can stay one of of the three full service resorts or rent a private cabin moments from shore.
+You're never far away from your room on Bass Lake as you can stay one of the three full service resorts or rent a private cabin moments from shore.

 Camping is also available at Bass Lake or in the nearby Sierra National Forest.

 Located "in the middle of it all," North Fork is the exact geographic center of California.
 More than being the center of the great state, it's a beautiful community rich in history and tribal culture.
 Explore the Sierra Mono Indian Museum, one of the few Native American owned and operated museums in the country.
 The town's logging heritage also comes in to play at the annual Logger's Jamboree.